user19870/cppsp/README.md

 ```
 [Usecppfunction](example/Usecppfunction.cppsp)
 * [`struct S{...}`](example/structtest.cppsp) : define a structure and the name of structure will become a type ,so can use something like var....S.
 If write `struct a b c`without `{}` a ,b, and c will become type but won't generate any c++ code
-* [`@custom xxx("...",<{...}>,...)`](https://github.com/user19870/cppsp/blob/First/example/customSyntax.cppsp) : ＠custom can let users write own syntaxs. it is a transpile-time pattern-driven code generator with nested templates, namespace-scoped features **"..." can generate code, <{...}> is similar to it but will become a placeholder and replaced by parameter when the custom syntax is called.** Code will generate in global and the inner of some cppsp keywords. namespace only accept one level like: ` namespace n{ @custom.... }`
+* [`@custom xxx("...",<{...}>,...)`](https://github.com/user19870/cppsp/blob/First/example/customSyntax.cppsp) : ＠custom can let users write own syntaxs. it is a transpile-time pattern-driven code generator with nested templates, namespace-scoped features **"..." can generate code, <{...}> is similar to it but will become a placeholder and replaced by parameter when the custom syntax is called.** Code will generate in global and the inner of some cppsp keywords. ` namespace n{ @custom.... }`
 ```
 @custom subs(<{T}>," sub(",<{T a}>,",",<{T b}>,")"," {return a-b;}")
 subs(int ,int a,int b)